 White charcoal or Binchō-tan is a charcoal that loves adsorbing things.
 Binchotan, which has been produced in Japan for centuries, naturally adsorbs toxins such as chlorine, lead, mercury, cadmium and copper from tap water.
 It also releases good things in the water — like calcium, potassium, magnesium and phosphates.
-Note though that I was not able to discover what percentage of contaminants the charcoal removes.
+There is some laboratory test data on this page.
 However, I did find that it will only adsorb some fluoride from water, and it does not completely remove fluoride.
 If you need more complete filtration, I’d opt for a countertop filter like the 10 Stage Filter by New Wave.

 To use Binchotan, you simply place a piece of the charcoal into a water pitcher, and leave it to sit for 6-8 hours.
 After this time, you the water in the pitcher will be purified and mineralized.

 It is recommended that the Binchotan stick be boiled in a shallow pan of water for 10 minutes every month or so to keep the exterior pores open.
 After four months, boil the charcoal stick again.
 If you don’t see a profusion of bubbles circulating around the charcoal stick when it is returned to the pitcher and water is added, the stick has reached its capacity to absorb toxins.
 At that point it is ready to be composted in the garden or used as an odor absorber in your refrigerator.